ga4gh/vrs/docs/source/terms_and_model.rst

    * - sequence
      - :ref:`Sequence`
      - 1..1
-     - The string representation of the sequence
+     - The sequence to express

 .. _DerivedSequence: